Best Online Nursing Programs in Nebraska (2026)

 How does Nursing pay in Nebraska compare to other states?

-Nebraska salaries are approximately 1.9% higher than the national average for nursing roles.
+Nebraska offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Nebraska a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Nebraska?